fleetdm/fleet-terraform/addons/monitoring/README.md

 # Preparation

 > Note: The documented examples and links in this README may assume use of `module.main` instead of `module.fleet`.
-The monitoring example configuration can be modified as documented below, if your fleet module is named `fleet` instead of `main`, vice versa.
+The monitoring example configuration can be modified as documented below, if your fleet module is named `fleet` instead of `main`
-> - A search and replace of `module.fleet` -> `module.main` or `module.main` -> `module.fleet`
+> - A search and replace of `module.main` -> `module.fleet`

 Some of the for\_each and counts in this module cannot pre-determine the numbers until the `main` fleet module is applied.